-- k.
-Threatening, harassing, bullying, intimidating, and/or attempting to intimidate other members of the community including, but not limited to acts of "cyber-bullying." - I. Obscenity/Profanity/Vulgarity, including the commission of an obscene act and/or engagement in habitual profanity/vulgarity, or sharing obscene videos or pictures. - Violations of HTH academic policies, including, but not limited to plagiarism and/or cheating. - n.
-Violations of HTH Information Technology policies, including, but not limited to transmitting computer viruses, using or attempting to use other's accounts, trespassing in another's portfolio, folders or files, concealing or misrepresenting one's identity while using the IT system. - o.
-Violations of HTH community standards and conduct policies as articulated throughout this Handbook.
+- m.
+Destruction of, attempted destruction of, damage to, and/or attempted damage to school or private property. - n.
+Extortion. - o.
+Sexual harassment, as defined in Education Code Section 212.5.
+For the purposes of this section, the conduct described in Section 212.5 must be considered by a reasonable person of the same gender as the victim to be sufficiently severe or pervasive to have a negative impact upon the individual's academic performance or to create an intimidating, hostile, or offensive educational environment.
+This section shall apply to students in any of grades 4 to 12, inclusive. - p.
+Threatening, harassing, bullying, intimidating, and/or attempting to intimidate other members of the community including, but not limited to acts of "cyber-bullying" as defined in subdivisions (f) and (g) of Section 32261 of the Education Code, directed specifically toward a student or HTH personnel. - q.
+Obscenity/Profanity/Vulgarity, including the commission of an obscene act and/or engagement in habitual profanity/vulgarity, or sharing obscene videos or pictures. - r.
+Violations of HTH academic policies, including, but not limited to plagiarism and/or cheating. - s.
+Violations of HTH Information Technology policies, including, but not limited to transmitting computer viruses, using or attempting to use other's accounts, trespassing in another's portfolio, folders or files, concealing or misrepresenting one's identity while using the IT system. - t.
+Violations of HTH community standards and conduct policies as articulated throughout this Handbook. - u.
+Hazing or attempted hazing.
+"Hazing" means a method of initiation or pre-initiation into a student organization or body, whether or not the organization or body is officially recognized by an educational institution, which is likely to cause serious bodily injury or personal degradation or disgrace resulting in physical or mental harm to a former, current, or prospective student.
+For purposes of this section, "hazing" does not include athletic events or school-sanctioned events. - v.
+Encouraging, aiding, or abetting in the physical harm of another.

-A student may receive consequences for those acts listed above as committed at any time, including, but not limited to, (a) while on school grounds; (b) while going to or from school; (c) during lunch period, on or off campus; (d) during, or while going to or from, a school sponsored activity; and, (e) during non-school time and while off campus if the school determines that there is a nexus between the action taken and the school community sufficient to warrant action by the school.
-If a student is arrested off campus, s/he may be suspended at that time or upon return to campus.
+A student may subject to discipline for prohibited misconduct occurring (a) while on school grounds; (b) while going to or from school; (c) during the lunch period, whether on or off campus; (d) during, or while going to or from, a school sponsored activity; and, (e) during non-school time and while off campus if the school determines that there is a nexus between the action taken and the school community sufficient to warrant action by the school.